Senior Policy Director

 Sara’s passion for higher education attainment was first instilled in her by parents whose dream it was to see their daughters go to college.
 It was after her own college experience and completing an internship in the State’s capitol that she became interested in working to promote policies that help ensure all students have access to affordable public higher education.

-As the Policy Director for the Campaign for College Opportunity, Sara manages the Campaign’s advocacy and policy agenda to ensure access to and student success in higher education.
-Prior to her work at the Campaign, Sara was a Legislative Aide to Assemblymember Das Williams (AD 37 – Santa Barbara) between 2011-2015 where she was responsible for staffing multiple policy areas including K-12 and higher education, managing bills through the legislative process, and served as a staff liaison for the Assembly Higher Education Committee during his chairmanship.
+As the Senior Policy Director for the Campaign for College Opportunity, Sara helps lead the Campaign’s state policy and advocacy agenda to ensure students access and succeed in higher education.
+In this capacity, she has spearheaded efforts to create clearer paths and more equitable outcomes for tens of thousands of community college students across the state.
+Prior to her work at the Campaign, she served as a Legislative Aide to Assemblymember Das Williams between 2011-2015 where she was responsible for staffing multiple policy areas including K-12 and higher education, managing bills through the legislative process, and served as a staff liaison for the Assembly Higher Education Committee during his chairmanship.
+In this role, she managed ambitious community college legislation to boost student completion.
 Sara’s experience also includes working on various political campaigns and fundraising in the non-profit sector.
-She is an alumnus of the University of California Center Sacramento policy program, continues to volunteer on political campaigns, and volunteers with the Sacramento Cash for College program to help high school students fill out their financial aid forms and realize their college dreams.
+She is an alumnus of the University of California Center Sacramento policy program, is a graduate of the Leadership Women Pipeline and Rockwood Leadership Institute programs and enjoys volunteering locally to assist high school students and families in accessing financial aid in order to achieve their dreams of higher education.

-She was recently selected as part of the 2017 Hispanas Organized for Political Equality (HOPE) Leadership Institute, a statewide leadership program specifically designed for professional Latinas in California.
+She is currently a 2017 Fellow with the Hispanas Organized for Political Equality (HOPE) Leadership Institute, a statewide leadership program specifically designed for professional Latinas in California.
 She holds a B.A. degree from the University of California, Santa Barbara with a double-major in Communications and English.